Faces of Rosecrance: Angie Heuerman

 “Working in detox, we get the brunt of it when clients are angry or sad.
 So we work with them through that, but we also have to make an effort to check up on the clients as they move on to inpatient so that you can see them in recovery.”

-“There was this client in detox that had long hair, dark circles under his eyes… two weeks later he came through and said hello to me, but I didn’t recognize him at first.
-He had gotten a haircut, put on five or ten pounds, and was wearing nice clothes instead of scrubs.”
+“There was this client in detox who had long hair, dark circles under his eyes.
+Two weeks later, he came through and said hello to me, but I didn’t recognize him at first.
+He had gotten a haircut, put on 5 or 10 pounds, and was wearing nice clothes instead of scrubs.”

 The physical change that recovery can have on a person is sometimes pretty dramatic.
-One client that came through the detox unit was at their lowest point, and remembered the impact that Angie’s words had in his recovery journey:
+One client who came through the detox unit was at his lowest point, and remembered the impact that Angie’s words had in his recovery journey: